 Biometrics the Future of Payment Authentication

-In today’s times, buyers have to deal with PIN codes and passwords, and despite all warnings, are often guilty of using same passwords for multiple accounts, making them actually less secure.
-Yet, all this may be a thing of the past very soon.
-The expansion of mobile payments at a global level has increased the need for more secure alternate authentication system, which is mobile biometrics based on cloud.
+Today buyers have to deal with PIN codes and passwords, and despite all warnings, are often guilty of using same passwords for multiple accounts, making them actually less secure.
+Yet, all this may be a thing of the past very soon as the expansion of mobile payments at a global level has increased the need for more secure alternate authentication system: mobile biometrics based in the cloud.

-Most users are already familiar with using their fingerprint scan to unlock their smartphones.
-According to a recent study, about 70% of Americans find it easier to use biometrics instead of PINs or passwords and about 46% consider it as a more secure alternative.
-The same study showed that only one-third of respondents used unique password or PIN for their multiple accounts.
-This highlights the need for better and more secure new verification methods.

-However, respondents were not very welcoming towards other biometric identification ways such as voice, eye or face scans.
-This was mainly due to unfamiliarity, but will be swiftly adopted when the technology is actually applied.
 The market for biometrics payment is set to grow with MasterCard and Visa as key players.
 Mobile wallet vendors like Google and Apple and mobile device companies such as Samsung are also making solutions.

 What is a Biometric Payment Card and How does it Work?

-The future biometric cards will be small and secure with the fingerprint sensor located on the front side of the card.
-Currently biometric payment cards are in trial across some banks in Europe.
-The main benefit of using a biometric card is security.
-Instead of entering a PIN code during purchase, you touch the fingerprint reader and upon matching with the stored fingerprint, the payment gets approved.
+Biometric cards in the future will be small with the fingerprint sensor located on the front side of the card.
+Currently, biometric payment cards are in trial across some banks in Europe.
+The main benefit of using a biometric card is security; instead of entering a PIN code during purchase, you touch the fingerprint reader and upon matching with the stored fingerprint, the payment gets approved.
 Since the fingerprint data is always stored in the card, it cannot be stolen or intercepted.

 There is no contactless transaction limit in biometric cards.
 This makes the transaction convenient and fast.
-Once the biometrics payment cards are launched, customers can begin using them by recording their biometric data to a sensor device in the bank.
+Once biometrics payment cards are launched, customers could begin using them by recording their biometric data to a sensor device in the bank.
 This data will only be stored on the card without any central database.

 Benefits of Biometric Authentication for Payments